PROCEDURES AND POLICIES

 FIRE DRILL RULES

 - Always remember that the fire bell is a warning to exit the building quickly and calmly.
-It does not necessary mean that there is a fire in the building; it could be a chemical spill; electrical difficulties or any other type of emergency.
+It does not necessarily mean that there is a fire in the building; it could be a chemical spill; electrical difficulties or any other type of emergency.
 The sounding of the bell is a very serious matter.

 - Remain silent, listen carefully and follow the rules to avoid getting hurt.